cocos/cocos-docs/en/asset/cache-manager.md

 6. The resources will fail to be saved when the cache space is full, at which point the older resources will be deleted using the LRU algorithm (the native platform has no size limit on the cache space, so skip this step, and developers can manually invoke cleanup).

-For the mini-game platform, once the cache space is full, all the resources that need to be downloaded cannot be saved and can only be used to download the resources saved in the temporary directory.
+For the mini-game platform, once the cache space is full, all resources that need to be downloaded cannot be saved, and only resources downloaded and saved in the temporary directory can be used.
 And when quitting the mini-game, all temporary directories will be cleaned up, and when running the game again, these resources will be downloaded again, and so on and so forth.

-> **Note**: the problem of file saving failure due to cache space exceeding the limit does not occur on WeChat Mini Game's **WeChat Developer Tools**, because WeChat Developer Tools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.
+> **Note**: the problem of file saving failure due to cache space exceeding the limit does not occur on WeChat Mini Game's **WeChat DevTools**, because WeChat DevTools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.

 When the engine's **md5Cache** feature is enabled, the URL of the file will change with the content of the file, so that when a new version of the game is released, the resources of the old version will be naturally invalidated in the cache and only new resources can be requested from the server, which also achieves the effect of versioning.

 ### Uploading resources to a remote server

 To upload resources to a remote server, please configure the Asset Bundle where the resources are located as a remote bundle.
-Next, taking the WeChat mini-game as an example, and look at the specific steps.
+Next, taking the WeChat Mini Game as an example, and look at the specific steps.

 1. Reasonably allocate resources, configure the resource folder that needs to be managed modularly as Asset Bundles, and check **Is Remote Bundle**.
 For additional details, please refer to the [Configure Asset Bundle](./bundle.md#configuration) documentation.